Exact number of flips required to sort a burnt stack of pancakes: Main result and method

 \subsection{Flipping sequences}

 In the following we provide optimal flipping sequences to sort the stack $\overline{I_n}$ for any $n \ge 29$ with $n \equiv 1 \bmod 4$.
-Similarly to Heydari and Sudborough's flipping sequences~\cite{HS97}, our flipping sequences depend on the value of $n$ modulo $12$.
-Due to the length of the proof and that they are mostly based on a technical analysis of the stack structure after each flip, we only provide the flipping sequences and an overview of how they are built.
-We refer the reader to the appendix to have the full versions of the proofs, together with examples of optimal flipping sequences applied to stacks of $53, 57$ and $61$ pancakes.
+Similarly to the flipping sequences of~\cite{HS97}, our flipping sequences depend on the value of $n \bmod 12$.
+Due to the length of the proof and as they are mostly based on a technical analysis of the stack structure after each flip, we only provide the flipping sequences and an overview of how they are built.
+We refer the reader to the additional online supplemental to have the full versions of the proofs, with examples of optimal flipping sequences applied to stacks of $61$, $53$ and $57$ pancakes, and with source codes providing the flipping sequences and checking their correctness.